Participants

 Why should I take part?

-From 2022, the study will be centred around our new research app.
+From 2023, the study will be centred around our new research app.
 Studies like SCAMP need to keep following the same people in order to understand changes over time.
 In our case, we are examining the long-term impact of using a mobile phone as a teenager.
-If you completed our online surveys or gave us samples while you were at school, you can continue to support our research by signing up to be notified when the SCAMP Study app is released.
+If you completed our online surveys or gave us samples while you were at school, you can continue to support our research by downloading the app once it has launched.
+Read more about why you should take part in our FAQ.

 Why is our research important?